Skip to content

 1. Topic Rotation

-Each student explains a different topic to keep engagement high.
+Each student is asked to explain a different issue to keep the students engaged.

 1. Problem-Solving Sessions